-Do you know a few kids who are ultra-sensitive to the way their socks feel inside of their shoes or who squirm at the touch of a tag in their T-shirt?
-These hypersensitive kids are the human version of your cat.
+Do you know any kids who are ultra-sensitive to the way their socks feel inside their shoes or who squirm at the touch of a tag in their T-shirt?
+Hypersensitive kids are the human version of your cat.

 The Best Cat Harnesses Are Appropriate For Your Unique Cat.

-Every cat demands something slightly different out of their harness.
+Every cat demands something slightly different from their harness.